Last Updated on November 8th, 2019

 One of these PPAR-antagonists is a drug called Zileuton.
 It switches off the genes that are involved in the creation of a class of hormones called the leukotrienes, specifically the genes for a leukotriene called LBT4.

 This is the substance that causes inflammation in acne.
 If you don’t have inflammation, pimples begin to heal, cysts and nodules begin to shrink, and blackheads and whiteheads never get started.
 You might still have a problem with your pores closing because the skin in the lining of the pores grows too fast, and you still might have a problem with excessive sebum production, but one of the most important phases of the formation of acne just might be brought under control if acne patients were given Zileuton.
-And scientists have recently discovered that Zileuton seems to slow down skin oil production, too.
+And scientists have discovered that Zileuton seems to slow down skin oil production, too.

-When Zileuton is used to treat asthma, the most common side effect is headache.
+When Zileuton is used to treat asthma, the most common side effect is a headache.
 About 1 in 4 users of Zileuton develops cluster headaches.
-There are also people who develop nausea, vomiting, heartburn, or mild liver damage, as well as some who become depressed.
+There are also people who experience nausea, vomiting, heartburn, or mild liver damage, as well as some who become depressed.
 The drug is not recommended for people who are heavy drinkers or who have a history of liver disease, and it is not known to be safe for women who are breastfeeding or pregnant.

 The pharmaceutical industry did not know about the potential of Rezulin to cause deaths from liver failure before it was released and the pharmaceutical industry did not about the potential of Actos and Avandia to cause deaths from congestive heart failure before they were released.
 It seems like an awful risk to take Zileuton for acne.

-Salicylic acid lifts dead skin off the surface of pores.
+Salicylic acid lifts the dead skin off the surface of pores.
 It makes the natural color of the skin more visible.
 It helps pores drain.
 It stimulates the production of collagen underneath scars to help heal them from the inside out.

 You can spend $20 for a beta-hydroxy acid exfoliant that works or $200 for a PPAR-alpha antagonist that might not.
 The time for Zileuton in acne treatment just has not yet arrived.
 Wait another 10 years to make sure that it does not cause horrible side effects.